One of Pakistan's wealthiest men is aboard the missing Titan submersible with his son

 He described the family as being “one of the top philanthropic groups in Pakistan”, adding: “They don’t boast about any of it.”

 The Dawood conglomerate includes Engro, of which Shahzada is the vice chairman.
-It boasts investments in energy, agriculture, petrochemical and telecommunications ventures and clocked a revenue of 350 billion rupees ($1.2 billion/over INR 10 crore approx.) in 2022.
+It boasts investments in energy, agriculture, petrochemical and telecommunications ventures and clocked a revenue of 350 billion rupees ($1.2 billion) in 2022.

 Educated in the UK and the United States, Shahzada, 48, lives in Britain with his wife Christine, his 19-year-old son Suleman and his daughter Alina.